 What is Anaphylaxis

 Anaphylaxis is the medical term used to describe a severe and possibly life threatening allergic reaction.
-It is most often triggered by the ingestion of a specific food.
+It is most often triggered by the ingestion of a specific food or medication.

 Fortunately deaths due to anaphylaxis are very rare and are estimated to occur in about one in two million people per year.
 These fatalities are more commonly triggered by medications, blood transfusions or insect stings rather than food allergy.